joshryandavis/starling-exporter/README.md

 A Prometheus exporter for [Starling Bank's Developer API](https://developer.starlingbank.com/docs).

+Forked from [rornic/starling_exporter](github.com/rornic/starling_exporter).
+Primarily to add Nix flake and other tweaks.

 ## Why is this a thing?

 I found out Starling Bank have a developer API, and decided to hook it up to my Pi Zero hosted monitoring stack.
 Why not?